International Arrest Warrant

 The process for issuing an international warrant is as follows:

 1. Initiation of criminal prosecution.
-Law enforcement agencies or the prosecutor’s office of the initiating state begin an investigation regarding the suspect.
-A court or another competent authority issues an arrest warrant within the framework of national legislation.
+Law enforcement or the judicial authorities of the initiating state begin an investigation regarding the suspect.
+A court or another competent authority issues a warrant within the framework of national legislation.

 2. Preparing a request for an international search.
 Gathering all necessary documents, the indictment, and other evidence proving a person’s involvement in a crime.
 Specifying legal